AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 `provideErrorExtensions` (type: `Boolean`) - Overwrite automatic wrapping of errors into GraphqlErrors `operationIdFieldNames` (type: `Boolean`) - Field names can only be sanitized operationIds

-By default, query field names are based on the return type type name and mutation field names are based on the operationId, which may be generated if it does not exist.
+By default, query field names are based on the return type name and mutation field names are based on the operationId, which may be generated if it does not exist.

 This option forces OpenAPI handler to only create field names based on the operationId.
 -->